mido/mido/README.rst

 Todo
 -----

-   - have protomidi.Input() and Output() handle initialization of portmidi, so we don't have to worry about it.
+   - figure out where to call portmidi.initialize()
    - give note_on and note_off a default velocity of 127?
      (0 is an inpractical default value)
    - write docs